 The WHA Foundation, Inc. was formed in 1968 to support educational, research and charitable programs of the Wisconsin Hospital Association and its members.
 Today, as a 501(c)(3) organization, the Foundation focuses its grant making priorities on initiatives that have a statewide impact on health care in Wisconsin.
 The Foundation's three specific funding priorities include:

-2020 Global Vision Community Partnership Award Winners
+Congratulations to the winners of the 2023 Global Vision Community Partnership Award

 Center for Special Children – Vernon Memorial Healthcare